makrai/notes/rust2012-tokenizer-monoling.md

     monolingual representation of that language exists, and subsequently
   * investigate the reason for a performance difference
 * To disentangle the impacting variables, we train new monolingual models on the same data, but with diff tokenizers, both the monolingual and the multilingual version
 * We find that while the
   * pretraining data size is an important factor, the
-  * designated tokenizer of the monolingual model plays an equally important rol
+  * designated tokenizer of the monoling model plays an equally important role
-  * languages which are adequately represented in the multilingual model's vocabulary exhibit negligible performance decreases over their monolingual counterparts.
-We further find that
+  * languages which are adequately represented in the multilingual LMs vocab exhibit negligible performance decreases over their monoling counterparts
-  * replacing the original multilingual tokenizer with the specialized monolingual tokenizer improves the downstream performance of the multilingual model for almost every task and language
+  * replacing the orig multiling tokenizer with the spec monoling tokenizer improves the downstream performance of the multiling model for almost every task and language

 # 1 Introduction

 * large Transformer-based language models (LMs; Vaswani+ 2017) pretrained for
   * English (eg BERT, RoBERTa, T5; Devlin+ 2019; Liu+ 2019; Raffel+ 2020)
-  * monolingual language models have been introduced for other languages (Virtanen+ 2019; Antoun+ 2020; Martin+ 2020, inter alia), offering previously unmatched performance on virtually all NLP tasks.  ∗
+  * monolingual language models for other languages (Virtanen+ 2019; Antoun+ 2020; Martin+ 2020)
+    * previously unmatched performance on virtually all NLP tasks
 * massively multilingual pretrained models with the same architectures and training procedures, but covering more than 100 languages in a single model,
   * multilingual BERT (mBERT), XLM-R, multilingual T5